Chiral effects and Joule heating in hot and dense matter: Discussion

 \section{Discussion}

 This paper carries a two fold message: the first relates to the fate of chiral plasma instability induced by initial state of electron chiral imbalance in dense matter relevant for neutron stars (NS), supernovae and NS mergers.
 The second relates to chiral magnetic effect in a strongly magnetized plasma which again is relevant for proto-neutron stars, magnetars, and more importantly for binary neutron star mergers.
 In the case of the former, i.e. the chiral plasma instability, we compute the chirality flipping rate due to electron mass over a wide range of parameter space and compare it to the CPI rate to answer whether CPI will be able to generate strong magnetic fields.
-The mass term induced flip rates computed for non-degenerate and degenerate protons from our calculation reproduce the same from the literature when $T\gg \mu_5$, whereas we also present flip rates for smaller temperatures, i.e. $T\ll \mu_5$, which were not considered previously.
+The mass term induced flip rates computed for non-degenerate and degenerate protons from our calculation reproduce the results the literature when $T\gg \mu_5$, whereas we also present flip rates for smaller temperatures, i.e. $T\ll \mu_5$, which were not considered previously.
 We find that, for sufficiently small temperatures $M T\ll \mu_5^2$, electron-electron scattering contributes the most to electron chirality flipping due to electron mass.
-Besides this, we also realize that there are exceptions to the previous findings, that one needs an electron chiral chemical potential to be almost as large as the electron vector chemical potential, for the CPI rate to be larger than the chirality flip rate due to the mass term.
-In fact, we find a reverse hierarchy at higher temperatures, where the CPI rate can be larger than the flip rate due to the mass term, for $\mu_5$ of the order of a few MeV to $\mathcal{O}(10)$ MeV which is much smaller than the electron vector chemical potential $\sim 100-200$ MeV.
+Besides this, we also realize that there are exceptions to the previous findings which concluded that one needs electron chiral chemical potential to be almost as large as the electron vector chemical potential, for the CPI rate to be larger than the chirality flip rate due to the mass term.
+In fact, we find a reverse hierarchy at higher temperatures, where the CPI rate can be larger than the flip rate due to the mass term, for $\mu_5$ of the order $\mathcal{O}(10)$ MeV which is much smaller than the electron vector chemical potential $\sim 100-200$ MeV.
+It will be interesting to incorporate these results in neutron star merger simulations where sudden density increase can source chiral chemical potential through weak interaction processes.
+As an example, shock waves in NS mergers can raise the density of the downstream fluid by order one which can in principle source significant chiral charge.
+Whether such a scenario can generate MeV scale chiral chemical potential should be investigated.
+Finally, magnetohydrodynamics with chiral anomaly has been developed within the context of heavy ion collisions \cite{Hattori:2017usa}.
+It will be important to consider how this formalism can be extended to include neutron star environments.
+The formalism will involve including the CME current in MHD using constitutive relations for the chiral charge.